xiaoran007/Old-GPUs-DL/README.md

 python setup.py bdist_wheel # build whell package
 ```

-If you want to build pytorch for other cuda compute capability device, you should install correct version of cuda toolkit and cudnn, here is the reference.
+If you want to build pytorch for other cuda compute capability devices, you should install the correct version of cuda toolkit and cudnn, here is the reference.
 For example, if you want to build torch support old kepler (cc3.0) device, you should use cuda 10.x (not tested).
 ![compute_capability](./imgs/compute_capability.png)

 # Performance Test log